pkante15/Web-Scraper/README.md

 ## Disclaimer

 This script is for learning and personal use only.
 Always respect websites’ terms of service and robots.txt rules when scraping.

-You’re all set!
-Paste this as your repository’s `README.md` and modify as needed.